Oops, Wait: Discourse Tokens Matter in Reasoning Model: Discourse Tokens in Reasoning

-\textbf{Training recipes change token-level signals.} To further examine how training recipes influence token-level patterns, we compare correct- and incorrect-associated tokens across models that share the same architectural baseline (Qwen2.5). \cref{tab:correct_tokens} presents the lists of correct- and incorrect-associated tokens across different models.
-Note that tokens in \cref{tab:correct_tokens} are arranged in descending order of $|\Delta(t)|$, which indicates the strength of the correlation.
-Additionally, tokens with negative or contrastive roles, such as ``however'', ``but'', ``consider'', and ``alternatively'', tend to appear as incorrect-associated tokens.
+\textbf{Training recipes change discourse tokens.} We compare correct- and incorrect-associated tokens across models under the shared architectural baseline (Qwen2.5). \cref{tab:models} presents the lists of correct-/incorrect-associated tokens across different models.
+First of all, tokens with negative or contrastive roles, such as ``however'', ``but'', ``consider'', and ``alternatively'', tend to appear as incorrect-associated tokens.
 In contrast, tokens that convey positive progression, such as ``therefore'', ``so'', and ``let'', are typically included among correct-associated tokens.

-Interestingly, the associated tokens, i.e., token-level signals, vary substantially across models.
-R1-32B, s1.1-32B, and s1-32B all share the same base architecture, Qwen2.5-32B-Instruct, yet their signals diverge depending on the training data and supervision used.
-While s1.1-32B, trained on DeepSeek-R1 trajectories, shows strong similarity to R1-32B, s1-32B, trained on Gemini-derived reasoning traces, exhibits markedly different associations.
-Similarly, QwQ-32B, though based on the same backbone (Qwen2.5-32B), shows further deviations due to its extensive combination of reinforcement learning and SFT.
-These observations suggest that token-level signals are determined primarily by training strategies rather than model architecture.
+The associated tokens vary across the models: R1-32B, QwQ-32B, and s1.1-32B, which all share the same base architecture, Qwen2.5-32B, yet their signals diverge depending on the training setups. s1.1-32B, trained on DeepSeek-R1 trajectories, shows strong similarity to R1-32B.
+Similarly, QwQ-32B, though post-trained on the same backbone, shows further deviations due to its extensive combination of reinforcement learning and SFT.

-\textbf{Model scales preserve token-level signals.} We compare three models of different sizes from the same series, DeepSeek-R1-distill-Qwen-32B, 14B, and 7B, as shown in \cref{tab:deepseek_size}.
+\textbf{Model scales do not change discourse tokens.} We now control the fixed training strategy and compare three models of different sizes from the same series, R1-\{7B, 14B, 32B\}, as shown in \cref{tab:scales}.
 Interestingly, the sets of correct- and incorrect- associated tokens remain consistent across scales, with only minor variations in their relative importance ($|\Delta(t)|$).
-This consistency suggests that token-level patterns are largely independent of model capacity and are instead governed by the shared training recipe.
+This consistency suggests that token-level patterns are largely independent of model capacity and are instead governed by the shared training recipe, such as the training corpus.
+Summing up the results in \cref{tab:correct_tokens}, they further suggest that the post-training corpus can trigger discourse tokens that revise reasoning trajectories, largely independent of model size.
+Notably, even a small-scale corpus such as s1.1 seemingly exhibits this effect to some extent.